 Digital technology that logs, aggregates, and integrates with open data sources enables organizations to get the most out of their data, and methodically improve bottom lines.
 Big data can be categorized into structured, unstructured, and semi-structured formats.

 The development of modern data architecture

 Until recently, businesses relied on basic technologies from select vendors.
 In the 1980s, Windows and the Mac OS debuted with integrated data management technology, and early versions of relational database engines began to become commercially viable.

 Then Linux came onto the scene in 1991, releasing a free operating system kernel.
 This paved the way for big data management.

 Distributed file systems

-In the early 2000s, Google proposed the google file system, a technology for indexing and managing mounting data.
-A key tenet to the idea was using more low-cost machines to accomplish big tasks more efficiently and inexpensively than hardware on a central server.
+In the early 2000s, Google proposed the Google file system, a technology for indexing and managing mounting data.
+A key tenet to the idea was using more low-cost machines to accomplish big tasks more efficiently and inexpensively than the hardware on a central server.